clementchadebec/pyraug/docs/source/getting_started.rst

 The generated data is stored in several ``.pt`` files in ``outputs/my_generated_data_from_script/generation_YYYY-MM-DD_hh_mm_ss``

 .. tip::
     In the simplest configuration, default ``sampler_config.json`` is used.
 You can easily override these parameters by defining your own ``.json`` file and passing them the to the parser arguments.
-See :ref:`setting-own-config` and tutorials.
+See :ref:`model-setting` and tutorials.

     .. code-block:: bash